 Yes, you do.
-You will get a 25% discount on our studio passes and memberships.
+You will get a 25% discount on our studio Passes & Memberships.

 You will get a complimentary hour with your yoga1 studio teacher (mentoring) each month for you to check on the personal and course progress (non-compulsive).

-You will get a complimentary hour from Yoga1 Studios for your course placement each month, including 5 months after completing your course (non-compulsive).
+You will get a complimentary hour from Yoga1 Studios for your course placement each month, starting month five and running five months after completing your course (non-compulsive).

 17. I. In my practice, I prefer to do calm classes.
 I can do neither the splits nor handstands!
 Can I still apply to become a yoga teacher?

 Yes, yes, yes!
 Yoga is nothing to do with splits and handstands.
 That is gymnastics!
 Yoga is about self-evolution.
 Asana or the physical practice is just a fraction of what yoga is about.
 It is many times the starting point for most of us.
 To some the endpoint as well.
 That said, if you do a calm class you, most likely attuned to the more meditative side of yoga which is a big and important part of yoga.